open/close all folders

 - The Stillborn Franchise Defenders of Dynatron City included Buzzsaw Girl, a mutant heroine whose lower body was a buzzsaw that functioned as a wheel.

 - Fenton Crackshell of DuckTales gets around this way as Gizmoduck.
-Besides the question of how he stays upright, one wonders where his feet go when he transforms.
+Besides the question of how he stays upright, none wonders where his feet go when he transforms.

 - The title hero of Snyder-Koren Productions Roger Ramjet has a few episodes facing the Solenoid Robots, all of which balanced themselves upon a single wheel.

-- The Muni Mula men from The Ruff And Reddy Show balance on a single wheel.
+- The Muni Mula men from The Ruff & Reddy Show balance on a single wheel.

-- Jimmy Neutron designed his android little brother Brobot this way.
+- The Adventures of Jimmy Neutron: Boy Genius: Jimmy Neutron designed his android little brother Brobot this way.